-Being a specialist midwife sonographer working for the NHS I realised that what women want/need and what can actually be provided by the NHS during pregnancy is quite different.
+Being a specialist midwife sonographer working for the NHS (up to March 2021!)
+I realised that what women want/need and what can actually be provided by the NHS during pregnancy is quite different.
 After a spell of private scanning I decided to open the Well Woman and Baby Room in October 2013 (with the huge support of my family) so that I could give women the reassurance and confidence they need to help and support them though pregnancy within their timescale of need.
 Pregnancy can make you feel incredibly vulnerable and I wanted (and want) to give you an unrushed, supported and informed scan experience.

 I also wanted to give women access to gynaecological and fertility scans so that they could see us if they were having fertility treatment abroad or even in the UK.
 Being able to have these scans performed close to home, fitting your timescale can remove that additional pressure of where to go!

 In November 2016 we were thrilled to open our second clinic in Haywards Heath, somehow still managing to answer the calls, emails and texts, perform the scans and do the ordering myself with occasional help from my lovely NHS colleagues!